 Durango events are rooted in history.
-They have grown from small in town gatherings to huge multi-state and at times even multi-national affairs.
-Many of these yearly functions were created due to a lull in Durango business and tourism in the winter season.
-A few of these events were created by chance and opportunity.
-And, a few more were created as a way to celebrate the rich culture engrained in the Durango Soil.
-Regardless, of how these events came to pass as tradition, there is one thing that is certain, they were all created with the sole purpose of elevating the spirits and enhance the sense of community and togetherness that has come to define Durango.
+They have grown from small local gatherings to huge multi-state and at times even multi-national affairs.
+Many of these yearly functions were originally created due to a lull in Durango business and tourism in the winter season.
+A few were created by chance or opportunity; a few more as a way to celebrate the rich culture engrained in the Durango Soil.
+Regardless of how these events came to pass as tradition, there is one thing that is certain, they were all created with the sole purpose of elevating the spirits and enhancing the sense of community and togetherness that has come to define Durango.

 Snowdown is a week-long town-wide winter extravaganza!
 It has been held in Durango every winter since 1979.
-This Durango festival was created to uplift the people of Durango during the off season when there is a shortage of tourism due to the cold snowy weather.
-For a full week the town of Durango participates in a variety of events and competitions all culminating in a huge winter parade.
+This Durango festival was originally created to uplift the people of Durango during the off-season when cold snowy weather led to a lull in tourism.
+For a full week the town of Durango celebrates with a variety of events and competitions culminating in a huge winter parade.
 This is a one of a kind winter party experience you won’t find anywhere else!

 Durango Independent Film Festival

-The Durango Independent Film Festival is operated on the basis of expanding the communities understanding of thought provoking and worldly independent films.
-The festival is ran by film enthusiasts who uniformly believe in enriching the Durango area culturally and artistically with the use of wonderfully executed cinema.
+The Durango Independent Film Festival is operated on the basis of expanding the community’s understanding of thought-provoking and worldly independent films.
+The festival is run by film enthusiasts who uniformly believe in enriching the Durango area culturally and artistically with the use of wonderfully executed cinema.
 The Durango Independent Film Festival typically takes place in the Spring.
-For more information be sure to visit their site listed below.
+For more information visit their site listed below.

 Durango Bluegrass Meltdown

 The Durango Bluegrass Meltdown is just another way Durango attracts people from all over the country.
-This annual event is a celebration of American Roots and music.
-The event itself features nationally recognized and local up and coming bands performing at several venues in the area.
-During this time it is not uncommon to see or even take part in jam sessions on the Durango streets and bars.
-This event has a way of bringing out the performer in you and bring you closer to strangers and fellow musicians.
+This annual event is a celebration of American roots and music.
+The event itself features nationally recognized and local up-and-coming bands performing at several venues in the area.
+It is not uncommon to see or even take part in jam sessions on the Durango streets and bars.
+This event has a way of drawing out the performer in you and bringing you closer to strangers and fellow musicians.
 It is a special experience only found in the town of Durango.
 For dates and information please visit their site below.